-At the movies, there have been countless stories which have recounted the heroism from that day or have just been centered on war.
-Nicholas Sparks wrote the tender romance Dear John which was later immortalized on-screen in the 2010 drama of the same name.
-Unfortunately most movies – especially those of recent years are jaded about war.
+At the movies, there’s countless stories that recount the heroism from that day or centers on war.
+Nicholas Sparks wrote the tender romance Dear John which was later appears on-screen in the 2010 drama of the same name.
+Unfortunately most movies – especially those of recent years take a jaded approach.
 Their goal is to convince us to hate principles of conflict.
 Several entertainment outlets during times of war have explored the heart of romance in a time when luxuries were rare and every fleeting moment was precious… but another thing that some adaptations have done is paint a false picture of just what war is really like.
 It isn’t or wasn’t “exciting” – with exception to certain iconic battles, it is… boring.
 Most writers have to create a false image of warfare otherwise the better population wouldn’t buy the latest bestseller or put a Hollywood creation on top at the box office.
 Dear John doesn’t relay on 9/11 for its basis, but it does have something to say about war in general.

 The story follows John, a soldier home on leave who meets the vibrant, pretty college student Savannah and is smitten.
 Every waking moment they are together during his brief leave but all it takes are two weeks for something akin to love to develop between the pair.
 After John’s return, the two keep in contact through letters… but what neither of them foresaw was the test their relationship would expose with a letter that changes everything.
 The movie is part drama/romance and part negative commentary on war protest (perhaps, this portion is what many of us are blind too).
-Since the story does briefly include the 9/11 tragedy, this is one of those movies that tries to besmirch war for everything – from Savannah’s weak self-control to John being coerced into re-upping, it quickly becomes an easy target to lay blame too.
+Since the story does briefly include the 9/11 tragedy, this is one of those movies that tries to besmirch war for everything.
+From Savannah’s weak self-control to coercing John into re-upping, it quickly becomes an easy target to lay blame on.
 It is kind of difficult to pick out because the romantic gestures conceal the disrespect towards war.
-Almost as if it were on auto-pilot, war is used as reason for tearing apart people’s lives, upsetting the delicate balance that we human beings have in a world rocked by so many sin-driven scandals.
+Almost as if on auto-pilot, they use war as reason for tearing apart people’s lives, upsetting the delicate balance that we have in a world rocked by so many sin-driven scandals.
 Constants in life — whether they be persons or effects or headline news drive people into upheaval (emotional habits) the results of which “allow” us safe culpability towards anything, even where it does not necessarily belong.

 There is always going to be evil around us in some form or another, what’s important is how we react to it.
 In that sense, I think we are often forgetful of this day.
-I do believe we should “move on” from it in healthy ways but never should it be forgotten – the day where, not only true American heroes were born but also it is a day that should be a reminder that evil exists in our world.
+I do believe we should “move on” from it in healthy ways but never should we forget.
 John was a hero in the best sense – he was someone easy to root for.
 His motivations might have been wrong but he fought for the right cause.
-For generations wars have been fought in different ways, for numerous reasons.
+For generations we fight wars in different ways, for numerous reasons.
 We have grown weary but comfortable by becoming products in our surroundings – often something so much bigger than us.

-And, so… with much gratitude to all the servicemen, plolicemen and firemen – the American heroes – both past and present: thank you.
+And, so… with much gratitude to all the servicemen, policemen and firemen – the American heroes – both past and present: thank you.